-All specialities Clinical effectiveness indicator and why we measure it How we measure it Target Benchmark 2010/11 2011/12 2012/13 Unexpected return to theatre within 7 days Continuous monitoring of PAS data (change of methodology April 2010) <1% N/A 0.83% 0.84% 1.02 % Comment: A patient may have to unexp.
-We have noticed a slight increase in the u due to an increase in the number of com high success rate in the long term a small anastomosis (join) between blood vessels inexpected returns to t olex surgical procedure number of patients w heatre wit s requiring ill require a hin seven days - a g free tissue transf a return to theatre although this rate fer.
-It is well recog is still low at 1.0 nised that in ord 2%.
-This is er to get a Unexpected readmission to QVH within 28 days following discharge Continuous monitoring of PAS data (change of methodology September 2010) <1.5% N/A 1.04% 1.08% 1.45% (2012 1.48% (2012/13 Comment: This may be due to wound co surprised that this rate has increased on la symptoms and good care on discharge ca ast year and we intend to improv e our discharge ir Unplanned transfer out of QVH for additional care Internal audit <0.5% N/A 0.35% 0.28% 0.27% Comment: We are supported by surroun we are unable to provide.
-We monitor ou that results in a transfer out and we are p r rates of unplanned tr ansfer to surrounding trusts s for these service s.
-In the main it i
+All specialities Clinical effectiveness indicator and why we measure it How we measure it Benchmark 2010/11 2011/12 2012/13 Unexpected return to theatre within 7 days Continuous monitoring of PAS data (change of methodology April 2010) <1% N/A 0.83% 0.84% 1.02% A

+Comment: A patient may have to unexpectedly return to theatre because of post-operative bleeding, infection or other complication.
+We have noticed a slight increase in the unexpected returns to theatre within seven days - although this rate is still low at 1.02%.
+This is due to an increase in the number of complex surgical procedures requiring free tissue transfer.
+It is well recognised that in order to get a high success rate in the long term a small number of patients will require a return to theatre in the first seven days to re-inspect the delicate anastomosis (join) between blood vessels that keeps the free tissue transfer alive.

+Unexpected readmission to QVH within 28 days following discharge Continuous monitoring of PAS data (change of methodology September 2010) <1.5% N/A 1.04% 1.08% 1.45% (2012) 1.48% (2012/13) G

+Comment: This may be due to wound complications or other complication from surgery.
+Due to the increase in complex surgery we are not surprised that this rate has increased on last year and we intend to improve our discharge information to patients, as early recognition of symptoms and good care on discharge can influence whether a readmission is required.

+Unplanned transfer out of QVH Internal audit <0.5% N/A 0.35% 0.28% 0.27% for additional care G

+Comment: We are supported by surrounding trusts in the provision of specialist services such as respiratory medicine and cardiology, which we are unable to provide.
+We monitor our rates of unplanned transfer to surrounding trusts for these services.
+In the main it is complex care that results in a transfer out and we are pleased to see our rate has not increased with the increase in complex surgery.